Fool, Fool, Fool

 "Fool, Fool, Fool" is a 1951 song by The Clovers.
 The single was their second number one on the R&B chart and their most successful song on that chart, spending six weeks at the number-one position.

+Elvis Presley covered the song in 1955.
+This cover of the song wasn't released until 1992 when it was included on a box set of 50's recordings.